0

 Will bigger brakes fit under sport rims?

-Brake clearance depends on the caliper shape, barrel profile, spoke design, backpad depth, and final offset — not just the wheel diameter.
-LFI checks all of these before production.
+Brake clearance depends on caliper shape, barrel profile, spoke design, backpad depth, and final offset.
+Wheel diameter alone does not confirm clearance, so LFI checks the brake envelope before production.

 Can I stagger widths on a front-wheel-drive car?